This is a quick guide to help you find social, individual and small group, and quiet spaces at the Saskatoon and Regina campuses.

 • 24-hour Patient and Family Resource Centre (main floor) available to students as a study space

 • One bookable study room.
-Book a room in the RGH Library.
+Book a room.

 • Cubicles for individual study